milutinke/MCC.js/docs/Commands.md

 ## - `GetInventoryEnabled`

 **Description:**

-Check if the inventory is enabled
+Check if the inventory is enabled.

 **Parameters:**